malkiii/react-pre-hooks/docs/guide/useAudio.md

 # useAudio

-This hook uses an audio element reference as well as its state and controler methods.
+This hook uses an audio element reference as well as its state and controller methods.

 ## Options